SCCapstone/TabDab/README.md

 ## Running
 APK:
 * Download the .apk file from the TabDab repostiory.
 * Open the file on your device.
 The app should automatically install.
 You should be given the option to open the app after installation is complete.
-If not open the app from the app drawer.
+If not, open the app from the app drawer.

 Clone Repository:
 First clone the repo in your desired directory: